MaximePolicarpo/Vertebrate_Chemoreceptors_mining/README.md

 2- Second, extract only non-overlapping hit regions (extend -2000/+2000 around each hits) 3- Then, for each non-overlapping hits on the same scaffold, merge the results and create new "sub-scaffold".
 Do not merge blast results that were in different scaffolds
-4- Then, you can run the classic pipeline provided here (V2R_Finder.sh) I provide a script to automatically perform steps 2 to 4 : V2R_Finder_large_genomes.sh
+4- Then, you can run the classic pipeline provided here (V2R_Finder.sh) I provide a script to automatically perform steps 2 to 4 : V2R_Finder_large_genomes.sh.
+By mapping back V2R genes found to the original genome, V2R genes in lungfishes indeed have large introns, from few thousand base pairs to millions base pairs.